beterbread/aggie-air/README.md

 # AggieAir
-Price Estimator for a mock airline company
-A simple website with a price estimator submitted to TAMUhack 2023
+A simple website for a mock airline with a price estimator submitted to TAMUhack 2023